Patients assess the standard of our services

 Confidential and voluntary

 Your participation in the survey is entirely voluntary and does not in any way affect your visit or stay at the hospital.
 The answers are processed on an anonymous basis.
 We do not know ourselves which patients have received or completed a questionnaire.
 You can always decide not to take part in any future patient experience surveys, either by completing the appropriate form on the Patient Portal or by clicking on the link in the email invitation.
+Our Privacy site (which includes our privacy statement) provides information on how we process your data.

 What do we do with the results?